What Happens When You Pull A Muscle?

 This helps break up any tissue that might be fibrous or have scarring.

-They’ll also be able to recommend ice or heat, and help you navigate when to use which – this can be confusing, so you’ll be glad for the help.
+They’ll also be able to recommend ice or heat and help you navigate when to use which.

-Physical therapy will have the goal of getting you back on your proverbial (or actual) feet while making sure your mobility isn’t too affected while you’re healing.
+Physical therapy will have the goal of getting you back on your proverbial (or actual) feet while making sure you remain as mobile as possible while you’re healing.

 Your physical therapist will even work with you on techniques for preventing future strains.